 About 100 officers clad in riot gear and brandishing batons began staging early in the morning near the 10-acre site near San Pablo and Marin avenues that is used for research by UC Berkeley's College of Natural Resources.

 Seven protesters were arrested outside the property's closed gate for unlawful assembly, and two were arrested inside for trespassing.
 All of them were taken to Santa Rita Jail in Dublin and could be charged with misdemeanors, UC Berkeley police spokesman Lt.
-Eric Tajada
+Eric Tajada said.

 One protester remained perched in a tree, UC Berkeley spokesman Dan Mogulof said.